Smallstep Agent for Linux

 🚀 step-agent-plugin/0.38.0 (linux/amd64) Release Date: 2024-10-10T14:55:48Z

-To configure the agent and register your Linux device with Smallstep, run:
+To configure the agent and register your Linux device with your Smallstep team, run:

 Alternatively, you can configure the agent manually.